0 Comment

 Work from Home

-Like any other technology, social media comes with its own set of advantages and disadvantages.
+Like any other technology, social media has its own advantages and disadvantages.

 Having a clear understanding of both these aspects is essential to assess its impact on employee productivity and performance.

-Here are the most important pros and cons that can help organizations strike a perfect balance between the use of social media at work and employee performance.
+Here are the pros and cons that can help organizations strike a perfect balance between social media use and employee performance.

 What are the ‘Pros’ of Social Media Usage at the Workplace?